gregsadetsky/checkintopus/README.md

 ### TODO

 - re-record all sounds - onboarding, fruits and colors
-- rename .recurse.com subdomains once project name has been decided
+- rename it to octopass subdomain, name in web project
+- physical install
 - render:
   - connect papertrail
 - auth token vs refresh token - what is it